There’s no doubt that Puerto Rico is full of natural marvels, but one of the most impressive and not so explored are the Rio Camuy Cave Systems.

 This spectacular cave system, located in the central west region of the island, contains the third largest subterranean river in the world and it’s home to an incomparable tropical ecosystem and environment that still conserves its natural state from millions of years ago.

-Just before we arrive to the cave system, we stop at a small bakery to have breakfast and stock up on food supplies and water.
+Just before we arrive at the cave system, we stop at a small bakery to have breakfast and stock up on food supplies and water.

 Once briefed, with the rappelling equipment on, we hike even further down and reach the first thrill of this adventurous experience – the Zip-line… the point of no return!

-I am appointed as volunteer to clip-on the other 8 adventurers on the tour to the safety line before they are hooked to the zip-line.
-The zip-line is small, but exhilarating.
+I am appointed as a volunteer to clip-on the other 8 adventurers on the tour to the safety line before they are hooked to the zip-line.
+The zip-line is small but exhilarating.
 Once at the other end, I feel the adrenaline rushing.

 The rappel is more than just another activity; it is the transition between the lush-green-tropical-forest and the dark-rocky-mysterious-caves.